polkadot-fellows/RFCs/text/0017-coretime-market-redesign.md

 `reserve_price_old`: reserve price from the previous period `consumption_rate`: how many cores were sold relative to how many were available.
 `TARGET_CONSUMPTION_RATE`: how many of the available cores we want to sell without increasing the price.
 We propose 90%.
 This leaves enough area downward and upward to adjust prices more aggressively.
 `K`: sensitivity parameter.
 How aggressively we want to adjust the price.
-We propose a value between 2.
+We propose a value between 2 and 3, but might need more evaluation.
 `P_MIN`: A minimum price we never undercut.
 This is important to bound the price downward and prevent computational issues if prices drop too low.
+We propose a value of 1 DOT.
 `MIN_INCREMENT`: A minimum increment after we reached 100% capacity.
 This is important to quickly recover after long periods of low demand which resulted in low prices.

 We update the price according to: